 ollama pull qwen3

-run — Execute a model interactively.
-If the model is not already downloaded, run pulls it automatically before starting the session.
+run starts a chat with a model in the terminal.
+If the model is not already downloaded, run pulls it automatically before starting the session, so we can skip a separate pull when we are in a hurry.

 ollama run llama3.2